-The rules of Pickleball have been published by the International Federation of Pickleball The Federation refers to their rules as, IFPA Official Tournament Rulebook.
+The rules of Pickleball have been published by the International Federation of Pickleball The Federation refers to their rules as, IFP Official Tournament Rulebook.
 These are the official rules that must be followed for a sanctioned tournament but adaptations of the rules can be used for non sanctioned and recreational play.

 There is no reason why teachers can not make changes to accommodate a smaller space or younger players.
 As long as basic rules are followed, the main objective is to have fun.
-For teachers and players who want all the technical aspects click on IFPA Official Tournament Rule Book.
+For teachers and players who want all the technical aspects click on IFP Official Tournament Rule Book.

 Pickleball Canada will make modifications to rules for non sanctioned tournaments held in Canada as they are required.